The Reality of Rejection

 “If the world hates you, you know that it hated Me before it hated you.
 If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you, ‘A servant is not greater than his master.’
 If they persecuted Me, they will also persecute you” (John 15:18–20).

-The Apostle Paul added: “All who desire to live godly in Christ Jesus will suffer persecution” (2 Timothy 3:12).
+The Apostle Paul added that “all who desire to live godly in Christ Jesus will suffer persecution” (2 Timothy 3:12).

 Jesus experienced rejection.
 As His followers, we should also expect rejection.
 Because we need to understand rejection for Jesus’ sake is a rejection of His message – the gospel!